Brainnwave/jwt-middleware/README.md

 This is a middleware plugin for [Traefik](https://github.com/containous/traefik) with the following features:
 * Validation of JSON Web Tokens in cookies, headers, and/or query string parameters for access control.
-* Dynamic lookup of public keys from the well-known JWKS endpoint for whitelisted issuers.
+* Dynamic lookup of public keys from the well-known JWKS endpoint of whitelisted issuers.
 * HTTP redirects for unauthorized and forbidden calls when configured in interactive mode.
 * Flexible claim checks, including optional wildcards and Go template interpolation.